© Crown copyright 2018

 Case study 7: Trialling the use of the Amazon Echo in adult social care

-Hampshire County Council and their partnership with PA Argenti wanted to test the hypothesis that consumer technology could be used to offer care.
+Hampshire County Council and their partnership with PA Consulting/Argenti wanted to test the hypothesis that consumer technology could be used to support people with care needs.22

 Hampshire are trialling the use of Amazon Echo/Alexa within its technology service for 50 people with social care eligibility.
-They will build an app that uses Alexa to record jobs and reminders for the home care provider carer to act on when they arrive for their visit, which can be created by a service user or family member.
+They have built a ‘skill’ (app) that uses Alexa to record tasks and reminders for the home care provider carer to act on when they arrive for their visit, which can be created by a remote carer or family member.
 It will also remind the carer to prompt the service user to do certain things like take pills, or to remind them about a visit.
 The Alexa device will also benefit those partially sighted, or more socially isolated individuals who may want to use it to ask for information or utilise other features such as audiobooks or the radio.

 This trial focuses on using consumer technology (as opposed to telecare equipment), as this uses familiar, user-friendly devices that offer additional features, such as radio.
-These devices can be less stigmatising and also can be used to embed care functions into connected homes and the internet of things.
+These devices can be less stigmatising than the traditional red button and beige box and also can be used to embed care functions into connected homes and the internet of things.

 - decreased feeling of social isolation as measured through pre- and post-project surveys and evaluations